Nanodosimetry – particle track structure measurements at the DNA level

 2020-07-03

 To understand why different types of radiation have different biological effectiveness, let us use the example presented in figure 1.
-Multiple damage of the DNA molecule within a short segment of a few nanometres in length is likely to be lethal for the cell.
+The difference lies in how radiation interacts with cell nuclei.
 If one imagines a specific absorbed dose administered by photons to a macroscopic volume the interactions will be nearly homogeneously distributed across the target volume.
-In this case the energy is deposited in a large number of sensitive targets, but each interaction causes rather simple damage, which is not a challenge for repair mechanisms of a cell.
-For heavy charged particles, on the other hand, the interaction pattern will be very inhomogeneous and the majority of sensitive DNA sites will not be traversed, but some sites will be severely damaged.
-In result, the probability of cell survival depends not only on the dose, but also on the particle track structure.
+As a result, a large number of sensitive targets are affected, but each interaction typically induces relatively simple damage that can be efficiently repaired by cellular repair mechanisms.
+In contrast, heavy charged particles produce highly inhomogeneous and the majority of sensitive DNA sites will not be traversed, but some sites will be severely damaged.

 Figure 1: Ionisation patterns in cell nucleus.